Web Publishing on The WELL

 Mac OSX machines have an SFTP program in Terminal.
 Go to the Applications folder, then the Utilities folder to find Terminal and the SFTP program.
 To use SFTP from Terminal, just type sftp email@example.com to be connected to your Web directory on The WELL.

 Most modern Web page authoring programs use built-in SFTP to move files.
-Point them at www.well.com, enter your login and password, and they should end up in your Web directory.
+Point them at people.well.com, enter your login and password, and they should end up in your Web directory.

 For Further Information…